dgottem/animebox/README.md

-This repository contains one of many projects I will use to build my portfolio.
+This repository will contain projects I will use to build my portfolio.

 Time is of the essence for this rookie.